 What seemed to give Carole the most joy was the act of giving.
 She was an avid and talented quilter and a member of the Cotton Boll Quilters Guild of Conyers, Georgia.
 She always shared her quilting projects with her closest friends and co-workers and made many of them personal gifts for weddings, baby showers, or simply, just because.
 Carole was dedicated to her dogs, Star and Comet, as well as the plight of shelter and rescue dogs.

 At age 58, Carole passed away after a yearlong battle with cancer.
-To honor Carole’s career and love of giving, her husband of 25 years, Alan Ware, is establishing the Carole Ann Golder Memorial Scholarship Fund to continue her legacy of devotion to students.
+To honor Carole’s career and love of giving, her husband of 25 years, Alan Ware, established the Carole Ann Golder Memorial Scholarship Fund to continue her legacy of devotion to students.